exasol/websocket-api/javascript/README.md

                      });
 ```

-To communicate with the database, use the `com` method, for example to execute a query:
+To communicate with the database, use the `com` method.
+For example, to execute a query:
 ```
 exa.com({'command': 'execute', 'sqlText': 'SELECT * FROM cat'},
         function(rep) {